mbaumer/us_hep_funding/docs/_states/NV.md

 [NV-01](#NV-01)  [NV-02](#NV-02)  [NV-03](#NV-03)  [NV-04](#NV-04)

 # NV -- Sen. Catherine Cortez Masto (D) and  Sen. Dean Heller (R)
+## Committees
+Catherine Cortez Masto is the #13 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Catherine Cortez Masto is the #11 Democrat on the Senate Committee on Energy and Natural Resources

+Dean Heller is the #8 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```
 In the past 5 years, this state has received: